 If you continue to see a calibration status message in the app after trying to above steps, there may be a hardware problem with your Glowforge.
-Please contact us at firstname.lastname@example.org and let us know:
+Please contact our team and let us know the following:

 - Have you ever been able to calibrate successfully?
 If so, when did the trouble start?

 - What troubleshooting steps have you tried?